dhsorens/rholang/README.md

 # Rholang
-This is the most up-to-date K-Framework for Rholang.
+This is the most up-to-date K Framework for Rholang.
 It will kompile in K5, but apart from the structural type system implemented in `type.k`, most of the rest of the code is just an outline.

 This design is minimalist in the number of cells required in the configuration.
 Modulo small